craibo/ha_strava/README.md

 ### First, set up remote access to your Home Assistant Installation

-To use the Strava Home Assitant integration, your Home Assistant Instance must be accessible from an **External URL** (i.e. Remote Access).
+To use the Strava Home Assistant integration, your Home Assistant Instance must be accessible from an **External URL** (i.e. Remote Access).
 Without remote access, the integration won't be able to pull data from Strava.
 To learn how to set up Remote Access for Home Assistant, please visit the [Official Documentation](https://www.home-assistant.io/docs/configuration/remote/)

 ### Second, obtain your Strava API credentials